 On March 21, 2013, an Appellate Division panel upheld the New Jersey Department of Environmental Protection's controversial new Waiver Rule.
 NJDEP's Waiver Rule tacitly acknowledges for the first time ever that, in rare circumstances, some environmental regulations may be overly burdensome.
 Specifically, NJDEP may waive strict compliance with an NJDEP rule when a basis for such a waiver exists.

-This e-newsletter addresses the current status of both the Hazardous Discharge Site Remediation Fund (HDSRF) and the UST Petroleum Closure, Upgrade & Site Remediation Fund (UST Fund).
+This e-newsletter addresses the current status of both the Hazardous Discharge Site Remediation Fund (HDSRF grants and brownfield grants) and the UST Petroleum Closure, Upgrade & Site Remediation Fund (UST grants).
 Note: These programs are in flux.
 As NJDEP or EDA information is updated, ESA will provide notices so you have the latest information on these essential programs.

 This article briefly addresses what the law requires and more important, from a consultant's point of view, the practical aspects of dealing with incidents.
 What should you do immediately upon discovering an incident?
 What should you do if after ignoring an incident you wish to the address it now?
 And what should a prospective purchaser of a property (commercial, industrial, or residential) do prior to closing on a deal?